 However, you’d need to show any mental harm caused or any financial losses.
 We’ll explain this in more detail as we continue.

 The Information Commissioner’s Office (ICO) governs data protection laws in the UK.
 Their powers allow them to investigate data protection breaches.
 Where laws are found to have been broken, they can fine the organisation responsible.
-Unfortunately, though, they do not issue compensation to individuals (data subjects) that have been affected by the incident.
+Unfortunately, though, they do not issue compensation to individuals (data subjects) who have been affected by the incident.
 For that reason, we’ve written this guide on how you could take action.

 If you have evidence of a valid claim against social services, why not call our advisors today?